tianzehu/PA-and-Section-Writeups/PA4-BoolSat/README.md

     int result = Math.min(small, big);
 }
 ```
- 4. We haven't actually tested anything yet.
+ 4. (Writing) We haven't actually tested anything yet.
 Since the expected output is 55, if Math.min() is implemented correctly that is what the value of `result` should be.
 So we write an assert to test the expected output against the actual output.
 ```
 @Test
 public void testMath() {